the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 # Code Organization and Testing

 The chapter will focus on important topics to keep your code maintainable in a scaling application.
 You will learn about code organization to embrace best practices when structuring your folders and files.
 Another aspect you will learn is testing, which is important to keep your code robust.
+The whole chapter will take a step back from the practical application and explain a couple of these topics for you.

 ## ES6 Modules: Import and Export

 In JavaScript ES6 you can import and export functionalities from modules.
-These functionalities can be functions, classes, components, constants etc. Basically everything that you can assign to a variable.
+These functionalities can be functions, classes, components, constants and others.
+Basically everything that you can assign to a variable.
 The modules can be single files or whole folders with one index file as entry point.

 In the beginning of the book, after you have bootstrapped your application with *create-react-app*, you already had several `import` and `export` statements across your initial files.
 Now it is the appropriate time to explain these.

 The `import` and `export` statements help you to share code across multiple files.
 Before there were already several solutions for this in the JavaScript environment.
 It was a mess, because you would want to follow one standardized way rather than having several approaches for the same thing.
-Now it is a native behavior in JavaScript ES6.
+Now it is a native behavior since JavaScript ES6.

 Additionally these statements embrace code splitting.
 You distribute your code across multiple files to keep it reusable and maintainable.
 The former is true because you can import the piece of code in multiple files.
 The latter is true because you have one single source where you maintain the piece of code.